 After lunch, learn what cultural and historic treasures await during an onboard lecture.
 Enjoy the afternoon poolside or pampering yourself with a spa treatment.
 Dinner tonight is on board, featuring a festive Brazilian show to set the mood for this expedition!

 Exploring the colonial treasures of Paraty

-Step back in time today when you explore Paraty, a remarkably preserved Portuguese colonial town along Brazil’s lush, green coastal corridor.
+Step back in time today when you explore Paraty, a remarkably preserved Portuguese colonial town along Brazil’s lush, green coastal corridor, and a new UNESCO World Heritage Site (along with Ilha Grande).
 Once a port for the export of gold to the Old World, Paraty enjoys a stunning setting surrounded by tropical islands and soaring mountains.
 Your walking tour along narrow cobbled lanes leads you into its heart.
 Admire original 18th-century architectural gems, including the 1722 Church of the Santa Rita de Cassia and the colonial mansion that hosts the House of Culture, which provides a fascinating chronicle of the town’s role in Brazil’s past.
-Cultural Discovery: Pause to peruse charming boutiques and art galleries as you explore, perhaps meeting some artists in residence.
+Pause to peruse charming boutiques and art galleries as you explore, perhaps meeting some artists in residence.

 Discover the vibrant urban center of Santos

 Today, enjoy a glimpse of one of Brazil’s major urban centers.
 Built on the prosperity of the coffee industry, today Santos is home to the largest beachfront garden in the world.
 A city tour reveals its cosmopolitan air and rich history.
 Visit the Coffee Museum, located in a former palace.
 Stop by the Museum of the Santos Football Club, proud to have called Pelé its star player for 18 years.
 And explore the aquarium, Brazil’s largest.